benman1/llm_forecasting/README.md

 Please ensure that your code adheres to the project's coding conventions and that you include tests for any new functionality or bug fixes.

+## Acknowledgments

+This project utilizes the [NewsCatcher API](https://www.newscatcherapi.com/) service for retrieving news articles and headlines.
+Thanks to the News API team for providing this service.

 ## Citation
 If our codebase, dataset, or paper proves fruitful for your work, please consider citing us.
 ```